 Catherine Kehr sent me this method.
 I find it more difficult to do because (a) the contortions required just before the final graft are not easy and (b) trying to decide exactly which stitches should match up for the graft is hard, and an error will create a hole.
 In other words, I have to think too much using Catherine's method *grin*.
 The text below is mostly Catherine's, but slightly edited by me.

 First, make a Möbius strip out of paper.
 If you're ambitious, color the edge so you can keep track of it later.
 Slice it in half down the midline.
-You will see that you now have one big ring with two full 360 twists in it instead of one small ring with a 180.
-It's now 720 because you took two 180s (the two halves of the Möbius strip) and pulled them into a ring by adding another full twist (this isn't the most scientific explanation, but it's essentially correct).
+You will see that you now have one big ring with two full 360-degree twists in it instead of one small ring with a 180-degree twist.
+It's now 720 degrees because you took two 180s (the two halves of the Möbius strip) and pulled them into a ring by adding another full twist (this isn't the most scientific explanation, but it's essentially correct).
 Now try to put the Möbius strip back together, because you'll need to do this operation on your knitting.

 Using yarn this time, and a circular needle, cast on 500 sts (or whatever twice your preferred finished length would be).
 Add two full twists and then join the knitting into a (twisted) circle.
 Knit to half your preferred width.
 Now twist it into the form of a Möbius strip and graft.

 Catherine says: "For those of you who think this might be 'cheating' -- this technique is as legitimate a one-edged construction as inside-out (but with less harangue and more invisibility).
-Grafting the midline is no different that the grafting technique used when knitting inside out (aka invisble or provisional cast-on)."
+Grafting the midline is no different than the grafting technique used when knitting inside out (aka invisble or provisional cast-on)."